The secret behind balloon yard art: Poles

 Bamboo poles are lightweight, easily cut but come with some problems.
 Being an all-natural pole, the thickness is inconsistent, and sharp branch joints have to be removed.
 Bamboo is easy to cut with a coping saw, and sandpaper can smooth out any rough spots.
 The upside to bamboo poles is their natural resources and are sold in packs of 24, making them the cheapest of all the poles.
 The downside is bamboo rods can snap in strong winds or push into hard ground.

 Driveway markers are fiberglass 1/8-inch rods painted orange and have reflective tape marking the top half of the rod.
 These are lightweight, strong, and bend easily in the wind.
 Cost-wise, driveway markers are the most expensive of the rod options.

 PVC or EMT.

-EMT (conduit) can be shaped and model to any configuration.
+EMT (conduit) can be shaped and modeled to any configuration.
 PVC is flexible and can be a model when heated.
-However, when it comes to over rigidity and void of unwanted bends, conduit it the best option.
+However, a conduit is the best option for over rigidity and void of unwanted bends.

 To bend the conduit, use this tool.

-Let’s face it, anything that is under 1/2 in diameter, smooth, and has rigidity can be used for balloon decor pole.
-It boils down to the environment, the display is installed, and the balloon art’s design size.
+Let’s face it, anything that is under 1/2 in diameter, smooth, and has rigidity can be used for a balloon decor pole.
+It boils down to the environment, installed display, and the balloon art’s design size.